 1908 – 1990

-“Pummie” as he was known by the locals was one of the Towns Biggest characters born on the 30th December 1908 in 8 Church Street, Harwich, to parents Frederick John Rose and Florence Mary Lydia.
+“Pummie” as he was known by the locals was one of the best known characters in the area, and will be especially remembered for his long-running boundary dispute with Harwich and Dovercourt Golf Club.
+Born on the 30th December 1908 in 8 Church Street, Harwich, to parents Frederick John Rose and Florence Mary Lydia.
 The nickname was given to him by his grandfather Who was a stone mason hence the name “Pummie” Leonard Started his school life at Second Avenue Infants, then on to the Hill School followed by Harwich High School.
 In Leonard F. Rose’s autobiography he tells of Old Harwich, his love of country and the sea”, his career as Chartered Surveyor, Estate Agent, Accountant, Insurance Broker… His love of animals, Motorcycles and cars.
 The book also gives an insight into his fight against Injustice and his lifelong tussle with “The Establishment”.

 One incident being, when I refused to run in a race on Sports Day.
 As punishment I was ordered to roll the cricket pitch, so I put Gordon Wood’s school cap under the roller to depress it into the turf.
 The result of this escapade was a visit to Herb Meteyard when I was given no time to put a notebook into the seat of my trousers.
 Arriving in his study, he said: Bend over young Rose and grasp the rail of the chair.
 I grasped this and ‘swish’ – I remember jumping so high that I looked out of the window onto the sports field!
 After six of the best I went to the class room to sit down, and jumped up with a yell as though I had sat on a red hot poker.
 Still, it was worth it, due to the sympathy I received from the girls.